fcongson/styled-material-ui/README.md

 ## Concept

-This project is a proof of concept for building reusable React Components from existing [Material-UI](https://material-ui.com/) React Components wrapped in custome styles.
+This project is a proof of concept for building reusable React Components from existing [Material-UI](https://material-ui.com/) React Components wrapped in custom styles.

 ## Structure